 Lego finds a way — with more than 50 dinosaurs, props and scenes from the movie built out of the popular plastic bricks.

-And, you'll spy some in a baby dinosaur enclosure, encounter others on the loose, and learn how to track them over the exhibition's recreation of Isla Nublar (while using your imagination a whole heap, obviously).
+The exhibition also includes a baby dinosaur inclosure, encounters with free-roaming dinosaurs, and training on how to track these animals across a mock-up of Isla Nublar (while using your imagination a whole heap, obviously).

 Pinot Palooza Unplugged

 Sample the best of Victoria's top pinot regions at this trio of wine-tasting parties

 You can choose to attend one, two, or all three of these wine tasting parties to sample some of Victoria's finest pinots.